DHTMLX/docs-spreadsheet/docs/mcp-server.md

 Organizations that require stricter privacy controls can request a commercial deployment option with query logging disabled.
 For inquiries, contact `info@dhtmlx.com`.

-## Example prompts for Spreadsheet with AI
+## Sample prompts for building spreadsheets with AI

-Once you connect the MCP server, phrase your prompts around a concrete goal so the assistant knows which part of the Spreadsheet API to retrieve.
-The prompts below are organized by task type.
-Copy and adapt them as needed.
+The more specific the goal in your prompt, the more precisely the assistant can target the right part of the Spreadsheet API.
+Prompts below are grouped by task category, ready to copy and adjust to your data.

 **Loading and exporting data**